 1 large red chili pepper, seeded and finely chopped

 freshly ground black pepper

-Preheat a gas or charcoal barbecue to a moderately hot temperature, about 375°F; if using charcoal, wait until the coals turn white-hot.
+Preheat a gas or charcoal grill to a moderately hot temperature, about 375°F; if using charcoal, wait until the coals turn white-hot.

 While the grill heats up, parboil the potatoes in a large saucepan of salted boiling water until just tender to the tip of a knife, 10-12 minutes.
 Drain well and set aside to cool.